arizonaCameraLab/ASDP_Render_Module/README.md

       and the '=' key increases it by 1 count.
 The active camera is changed with the ']' and '[' keys.
       The 's' key saves the adjusted configuration to *adjusted_camera_config.json* in the current directory so that it can be copied into the Render Module's configuration directory as #.json for later re-use.
+    - **Semi-automatic:** The 'g' key can be used to automatically match the gain and offset between all cameras in the Render Module if the `#.map.csv` distortion file is available in the configuration directory for camera #.
+This uses the overlapping regions between cameras to estimate the gain and offset of each and then adjusts them to minimize the differences.
+The 'o' key can be used to only adjust the offsets.
     - **Automatic:**
         - The **Collect_Calibration_Data** program can be used with a single-target configuration file like those used for geometric calibration to collect images from all cameras.
 Both a high-temperature